WORKING PAPERS

 Discrete-Continuous Dynamic Choice Models: Identification and Conditional Choice Probability Estimation (SSRN

 Abstract: This paper develops a general framework for models and games, static or dynamic, in which individuals simultaneously make both discrete and continuous choices.
 The framework incorporates a wide range of unobserved heterogeneity.
 I show that such models are nonparametrically identified.
 Based on constructive identification arguments, I build a novel two-step estimation method in the lineage of Hotz and Miller (1993) and Arcidiacono and Miller (2011) but extended to simultaneous discrete-continuous choice.
 In the first step, I recover the (type-dependent) optimal choices with an expectation-maximization algorithm.
 In the second step, I estimate the primitives of the model taking the estimated optimal choices as given.
-The method is especially attractive for complex dynamic models because it significantly reduces the computational burden associated with their estimation compared to alternative full solution methods.
+The method is especially attractive for complex dynamic models because it significantly reduces the computational burden associated with their estimation compared to alternative full-solution methods.

 Imperfect information, Learning and Housing Market Dynamics (pdf)